 About

 IRAS is used to do research regarding intuitive control of industrial robotic arms.
-IRAS won’t be a stand alone robot arm but rather a system of the IRAS arm itself and many accessories for easy control.
+IRAS won’t be a stand alone robot arm but rather a system of the IRAS arm itself and many accessories for easy and intuitive control.
 However the foundation for my research is a capable robotic arm.

 This robot arm is the second one I build, with the old one beeing fully 3d-printed, but still fairly large.
-With IRAS I want to achieve a carrying capacity of over 8kg with a work envelope exceeding 1 metre and a sub milimetre repeatability.
+With IRAS I want to achieve a carrying capacity of over 8kg with a work envelope exceeding 1 metre and a sub millimetre repeatability.

 (Disclaimer: This project is still in an early stage, and files aren’t accessible yet.
 The competition will be in the first quarter of 2026.
 This webiste will be constantly updated, as soon as new content is available)